smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 Debug = false # Default
 ```
-Enable printing of Sentry SDK debug messages.
+Debug enables printing of Sentry SDK debug messages.

 ### DSN<a id='Sentry-DSN'></a>
 ```toml
 DSN = 'sentry-dsn' # Example
 ```
-If provided, events will be sent to this Sentry data source name.
+DSN is the data source name where events will be sent.
 Sentry is completely disabled if this is left blank.

 ### Environment<a id='Sentry-Environment'></a>
 ```toml
 Environment = 'prod' # Default
 ```
-If provided, this will override the Sentry environment to the given value.
+Environment overrides the Sentry environment to the given value.
 Otherwise autodetects between dev/prod.

 ### Release<a id='Sentry-Release'></a>
 ```toml
 Release = 'v1.2.3' # Example
 ```
-If provided, this will override the Sentry release to the given value.
+Release overrides the Sentry release to the given value.
 Otherwise uses the compiled-in version number.

 ## EVM<a id='EVM'></a>
 EVM defaults depend on ChainID: